PacktPublishing/3D-Graphics-Rendering-Cookbook/README.md

 This is the code repository for [3D Graphics Rendering Cookbook](https://github.com/PacktPublishing/3D-Graphics-Rendering-Cookbook), published by Packt.

-**A comprehensive guide to exploring rendering algorithms in modern OpenGL and Vulkan**

 ## What is this book about?
 OpenGL is a popular cross-language, cross-platform application programming interface (API) used for rendering 2D and 3D graphics, while Vulkan is a low-overhead, cross-platform 3D graphics API that targets high-performance applications.
 3D Graphics Rendering Cookbook helps you learn about modern graphics rendering algorithms and techniques using C++ programming along with OpenGL and Vulkan APIs.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:

-*Improve the performance of legacy OpenGL applications *Manage a substantial amount of content in real-time 3D rendering engines *Discover how to debug and profile graphics applications *Understand how to use the Approaching Zero Driver Overhead (AZDO) philosophy in OpenGL *Integrate various rendering techniques into a single application *Find out how to develop Vulkan applications *Implement a physically based rendering pipeline from scratch *Integrate a physics library with your rendering engine
+*Improve the performance of legacy OpenGL applications

+*Manage a substantial amount of content in real-time 3D rendering engines

+*Discover how to debug and profile graphics applications

+*Understand how to use the Approaching Zero Driver Overhead (AZDO) philosophy in OpenGL

+*Integrate various rendering techniques into a single application

+*Find out how to develop Vulkan applications

+*Implement a physically based rendering pipeline from scratch

+*Integrate a physics library with your rendering engine

 If you feel this book is for you, get your [copy](https://www.packtpub.com/game-development/3d-graphics-rendering-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781786461629) today!